JamesCao2048/JamesCao2048/README.md

 ### Hi, I'm James 👋

-Agent Engineer focused on **efficiency engineering** — building tools and workflows that help knowledge workers (such as content creators, programmers, researchers), get more done with AI.
-Recently actively thinking how to extract expert domain knowledge and utilize them to build better agent efficiently.
+Agent Engineer focused on **efficiency engineering**, building tools and workflows that help knowledge workers (such as content creators, programmers, researchers), get more done with AI.

 #### 🔭 What I'm working on